 With hopefully a few adjustments, you will be able to sit at your computer with less neck and upper back pain.
 Even with a good ergonomic setup, it is smart to take frequent breaks and not sit for longer than 30-60 minutes at a time.
 Stand up and walk around for a few minutes to give your body a break.

-If you’re experiencing neck or upper back pain and want to speak with an Athletico physical therapist, please use the button below to schedule a complimentary injury screen at a clinic near you.
+If you’re experiencing neck or upper back pain and want to speak with an Athletico physical therapist, please use the button below to schedule a free assessment at a clinic near you.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.